averma8053/averma8053.github.io/_pages/about.md

 I am a PhD Candidate in the [Computer Science Department](https://www.cs.utexas.edu) at the University of Texas at Austin.
 I am advised by [Prof. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).
 I am generously supported by a [J.P.
 Morgan AI Research PhD Fellowship](https://www.jpmorgan.com/global/technology/ai/awards/phd-fellowship-award-recipients-2020).

-I am currently applying for tenure-track faculty positions.
-My job application materials can be viewed at this [link](https://averma8053.github.io/materials/).
-A talk about my research is available [here](https://averma8053.github.io/talk/).

 # Research Overview

 My research combines ideas from formal methods and machine learning to efficiently build models that are reliable, transparent, and secure.
 This means that such a system can be expected to learn desirable behaviors with limited data, while provably maintaining some essential correctness invariant and generating models whose decisions can be understood by humans.
 I believe that we can achieve these goals via Neurosymbolic learning, which establishes connections between the symbolic reasoning and inductive learning paradigms of artificial intelligence.